 91 points, Rick Van Sickle, Wines in Niagara “…vibrant, pure nose of summer peach, melon, crisp apple, and citrus notes.
 It’s juicy and clean on the palate with ripe orchard fruits of pear, apple, peach, and nectarine with a pinch of spice.
 It’s fleshy yet lifted from mouth-watering acidity.”

 Riverview Cellars Estate Winery; Alyssa Bator and Nick Salvatore.

 From Riverview’s home vineyard along the Niagara River: a half acre plot, planted in 2004, at the back-end of the property on a patch of sandy loam backing onto Concession 1.
-The confluence of cooler year with generous site gifted a wine of balance and concentration.
-Harvested at 20° brix on October 1st, 2019.
+Harvested early at 20.20° Brix on September 21st, 2020.

 Behind the Music

 I’m not sure there’s a chorus clamouring for Pinot Gris in Niagara, but could it be that we’ve been looking at it wrong?
 Do we chase the market with crisp, inexpensive Grigio (that naturally costs more here, because, you know, Ontario…), or riper, opulent, occasionally semi-sweet and/or botrytized Alsatian versions?